alexfernandez/alexfernandez.github.io/2025/modern-art.md

 # Artistic Categories

 What particular area of expertise should the fledging artist choose?
-In the past there were just a few options, but nowadays there are a few more options than we may think.
+In the past there were only a few options, but nowadays there are a lot of avenues to express yourself.
 Let's now delve into the tricky world of categorizing art.

 ## Fine Arts